-(b) As of the effective date of this AD, no person shall install an IFE system in accordance with STC ST00118SE on any airplane, unless it is modified and the AFM is revised in accordance with this AD.
+(b) As of the effective date of this AD, no person shall install an IFE system in accordance with STC ST00157SE on any airplane, unless it is modified in accordance with this AD.

 Alternative Methods of Compliance

 (c) An alternative method of compliance or adjustment of the compliance time that provides an acceptable level of safety may be used if approved by the Manager, Seattle Aircraft Certification Office (ACO), FAA.
 Operators shall submit their requests through an appropriate FAA Principal Maintenance Inspector, who may add comments and then send it to the Manager, Seattle ACO.